Sendinblue’s prices are on the more affordable end of the spectrum when compared to most other newsletter services.

-In this guide, we’ll take a look at their different plans and options, to help you decide which one might be right for you if you’re considering SendinBlue.
+In this guide, we’ll take a look at their different plans and options, to help you decide which one might be right for your email marketing strategy if you’re considering Sendinblue.

-If you’d prefer to just pay for what you use, SendinBlue also lets you purchase prepaid credits (which don’t expire).
-We talk about the different packs available a little further below.
+If you’d prefer to just pay for what you use, Sendinblue also lets you purchase prepaid credits (which don’t expire) on their pay-as-you-go plan.
+We talk about the different packs available a little further down.

-SendinBlue’s plans are priced based on number of emails sent per month, rather than number of contacts uploaded.
+Sendinblue’s plans are priced based on the number of emails sent per month, rather than the number of contacts you have.
 This is a different approach to most of our other reviewed tools, and there’s good and bad to it, which we discuss a little later.

 |Location & device reporting||No||No||Yes||Yes|